LSEG-API-Samples/Article.EMA.ETA.Docker/README.md

 Docker allows users to build a new Docker image from an existing Docker image by using the Dockerfile.
 Dockerfile is a text-based script that contains special commands in a sequence for building the new images from the existing base images.
 The commands include selecting a base image from the Docker repository, adding metatdata, installing all the required applications, compiling the applications, and setting up environment variables, and making the necessary file changes.

-The list of instructions in the Dockerfile used to build an Elektron SDK Docker image is:
+The list of instructions in the Dockerfile for building an Elektron SDK Docker image is:

 1. Set the base image for the build process to Oracle Linux 7

 ```
 FROM oraclelinux:7
 ```
->> The **FROM** instruction is the first valid instruction of a Dockerfile.
+> The **FROM** instruction is the first valid instruction of a Dockerfile.
 It sets the base image for the build process.
 The subsequent instructions would build on top of this base image.
 Elekton SDK supports Oracle Linux 7 so it is used as a base image for building an Elektron SDK Docker image.

 2. Set author's detail of the image

 ```
 LABEL maintainer="Thomson Reuters Active Help Service"
 ```
->> The **LABEL** instruction adds key-value pair metadata to an image.
+> The **LABEL** instruction adds key-value pair metadata to an image.
 The above instruction adds a metadata for the maintainer of this image.
 Users can use **docker inspect** command to view an image's labels.

 3. Load and build the Elekton SDK libraries

->> In this step, the **RUN** instruction is used to load all required packages, and build the Eletron SDK libraries and examples.
+> In this step, the **RUN** instruction is used to load all required packages, and build the Elektron SDK libraries and examples.
 It accepts multiple commands separated by a && operator.
 The backslash is also used to split long RUN statements into multiple lines.

->> First, it runs the yum command to install gcc, ksh, and lsb packages.
+> First, it runs the yum command to install gcc, ksh, and lsb packages.
 These packages are required to build the Elektron SDK libraries.

 ```
 RUN yum -y install gcc-c++.x86_64 git.x86_64 ksh redhat-lsb-core.x86_64 \
 ```
->> Then, it creates a directory (/opt/thomsonreuetrs) for installing the Elektron SDK and uses **git** command to clone the Elektron SKD package from github.
+> Then, it creates a directory (/opt/thomsonreuetrs) for installing the Elektron SDK and uses **git** command to clone the Elektron SDK package from github.

 ```
 ...